 What Is Bad Faith?

+You can sue your insurance company.
 When you enter into a relationship with an insurance provider, the insurance company is expected to act in good faith, meaning that they must not look for ways to escape their obligation to either pay for or investigate a filed claim from their clients.
 To do so would constitute bad faith, and would place the insured client in an uncomfortable position.
+The Massey Law Firm handles all insurance dispute and bad faith cases.

 Some Common Bad Faith Actions